grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 ### Width

 If you set the legend placement to **Right**, the **Width** option becomes available.
 Leave the field empty to allow Grafana to automatically set the legend width or enter a value in the field.
-The width is set in [what measurement??].

 ### Values